matplotlib/CZI_2020-07_mpl/CZI.md

 > 172 words

-While hiring took longer than expected, since Elliott Sales de Andrade started (mid-mach) we have hit our target of a net reduction of open PRs by 50/quarter, and are making progress on reducing the number of open issues.
-Our initial estimates of the effort per issue closed was too optimistic.
+We identified and hired Elliott Sales de Andrade as an Software Research Engineer who started in mid-March.
+Since then we have hit our target of a net reduction of open PRs by 50/quarter.
+We are making progress on reducing the number of open issues but our initial estimates of the effort per issue closed was too optimistic.
 Several of the issues closed were mid-sized and high-impact projects (documentation, js modernization, and semantic Axes layout).
 In addition to the above work we have done 2 feature release and 5 bug-fix releases since January 2020.

 We maintain a discourse forum to facilitate conversations with users and drafted new code and community contributor onboarding guidelines.

-While building the initial prototype, our priority shifted from reviewing the architecture of other libraries to developing the theoretical underpinnings of the new architecture.
-Subsequent iterations have tightly coupled the prototype implementation to the developing architecture to avoid drifting due to immediate technical needs.
-We have prioritized structured 2D array-like and tabular data to ensure we do not break existing functionality.
+<few sentences about the data / visual element / artist separation>.

+* reached:

+- Start dialog with downstream libraries We presented our new architecture model to the scientific library development community at the SciPy 2020 maintainers track.
+- Start to identify the categories of `DataSource`s and `Artist`s and their relationships We are refactoring the library component roles and responsibility using functional programming ideas and have begun a list of constraints the library should preserve in transforming data visual representation.
+- Work out API between `Artist` and `DataSource`
+  * We are building prototypes of common visual representations to test if the new architecture is expressive enough to support current Matplotlib visualizations.

+* moved:

+- Review of architecture of other plotting packages, ready for submission to journal In working out the architecture, we scoped the literature review of architecture based on the proposed architecture change.

+* missed:

+- collect user stories of plotting needs We have been collecting user stories informally but need to do

 ## Proposal Purpose